CrispStrobe/Catfish/readme.md

 -----

+## Acknowledgments
+Many thank to Robert Vašíček for the [awesome Cathy tool](http://rva.mtg.sk/) and to binsento42 for [the python recreation](https://github.com/binsento42/Cathy), which was very useful in building this.

 ## License

 This project is licensed under the **MIT License**.
 Use at your own risk. **Always back up important data** before performing file deletion operations.